-Further, the two multiples each factor in the operating efficiency of a company (i.e. the ability to convert revenue into operating profits).
+Further, the two multiples each factor in the operating efficiency of a company (i.e., the ability to convert revenue into operating profits).

 But in contrast, given significant differences in D&A within capital-intensive industries (e.g. manufacturing, industrials), the fact that EV/EBIT recognizes D&A may make it a more accurate measure of value.

-The recognition of D&A is associated with matching of the cash outflows with the utilization of the assets across their useful life.
+The recognition of D&A is associated with matching the cash outflows with the utilization of the assets across their useful life.
 While D&A is a non-cash expense and thereby added back on the cash flow statement, D&A results from capital expenditures, which can be a significant (and regular) outflow for certain companies.

-EV / EBIT Multiple Commentary Slide (Source: WSP Trading Comps Course)
+Enterprise Value-to-EBIT Multiple Commentary Slide (Source: WSP Trading Comps Course)

 EV/EBIT Example Calculation

 In our hypothetical scenario, we’ll be comparing three different companies.

-Of the three companies, two of them fall into the category of low capital intensity (i.e. having less CapEx / D&A), while one of them consists of high capital intensity (i.e. greater CapEx / D&A).
+Of the three companies, two of them fall into the category of low capital intensity (i.e., having less CapEx / D&A), while one of them consists of high capital intensity (i.e., greater CapEx / D&A).